 Day-Care Hospitalization - Expenditures towards tech-driven medical treatments that do not involve 24-hour hospitalization.

 Pre and Post-Hospitalization Expenses - Expenses incurred for up to 30-60 days before and till 60-120 days after hospitalization.
 It may also include medical assistance for emergency services like ambulance, etc.

 Medical Experts Charges - The expenses in the form of fees for medical professionals involved during hospitalization like a doctor, nurse, etc. are also provided by mediclaim policies.

 What a Mediclaim Doesn’t Cover

-While mediclaim insurance covers most of the expenses of the hospitalization and related costs, there are certain exclusions that are not covered in the policy.
+While mediclaim insurance covers most of the expenses of hospitalization and related costs, certain exclusions are not covered in the policy.
 The list of what's not covered forms an integral part of the policy document and should be referred for more exhaustive information.
 Here are a few of the aspects that are not covered in most mediclaim policies: